Documentation Index

 }

 Step 7.
-Facilitator retrieves the confirmed PaymentMethod from Stripe and stores the customer-to-payment-method mapping.
+Facilitator retrieves the confirmed PaymentMethod from the PSP and stores the customer-to-payment-method mapping.

 Step 8.
 Facilitator confirms enrollment to the client.